linkedin/li-apache-kafka-clients/README.md

 LiKafka-Clients has the following features in addition to the vanilla Apache Kafka Java clients.

 #### Large message support ####
 Like many other messaging systems, Kafka has a maximum message size limit for a few reasons (e.g. memory management.
-Due to the message size limit, in some cases, user have to bare with small amount of message loss or involve additional storages to store the large objects.
+Due to the message size limit, in some cases, user have to bear with small amount of message loss or involve external storage to store the large objects.
 LiKafka-Clients addresses this problem with [a solution](http://www.slideshare.net/JiangjieQin/handle-large-messages-in-apache-kafka-58692297) that does not require an external storage dependency.
 For users who are storing offsets checkpoints in Kafka, LiKafka-Clients handles large messages almost transparently.

 #### Auditing ####
 As a messaging system, the data assurance is critical.
 At LinkedIn, we have been using a counting based out-of-band auditing solution to monitor the data integrity in our various data pipelines.
 This auditing solution is described in [these meetup talk slides](http://www.slideshare.net/JonBringhurst/kafka-audit-kafka-meetup-january-27th-2015).
 LiKafka-Clients has integrated a pluggable auditing feature.
 We have also provided an `AbstractAuditor` and a `CountingAuditStats` class to help user implement the counting based auditing solution similar to what we are using at LinkedIn.
 Users can group the messages in to various categories based on `AuditKey` and get the statistics for each `AuditKey`.
 For more details please refer to the Java doc of `AbstractAuditor` and `CountingAuditStats`.
 We have provided a `LoggingAuditor` class as an example of using `AbstractAuditor` to implement the counting based auditing.